jesseharold/week-3-game/README.md

     - background music

+    - changed success image to loading img before showing a new one (some of them are really big)

+    - changed BG music to audio tag instead of embed

 possible features to add:
-     - change success image to loading img before showing again
+     - sound effect for game lost, game won
      - get image dynamically using google search rather than hardcoding links?
      - hints? categorize clues as easy or hard?
-     - music doesn't autoplay in all browsers, investigate